karthequian/Kubernetes/04_01_Adding_labels_to_the_app/Readme.md

 ### Adding labels to running pods
 To add labels to a running pod, you can use the `kubectl label` command as follows: `kubectl label po/helloworld app=helloworld`.
 This adds the label `app` with the value `helloworld` to the pod.

-To update a value of a label, use the `--overwrite` flag to the command as follows: `kubectl label po/helloworld app=helloworldd --overwrite`
+To update the value of a label, use the `--overwrite` flag in the command as follows: `kubectl label po/helloworld app=helloworldd --overwrite` ??is the intent to have 'dd' at the end of helloworld and that's the only way you're changing in this overwrite example?  if so, maybe explain the example you're using or make it a slightly different example, because people may miss the 'dd' ??

 ### Deleting a label
 To remove an existing label, just add a `-` to the end of the label key as follows: `kubectl label po/helloworld app-`.
 This will remove the app label from the helloworld pod.